What is a CAS number?

 Students progressing from NTIC to NTU can email NTIC CAS Enquiries with any questions about their CAS.

 If you are a continuing student and you need to extend your visa in order to complete your current course, the International Student Support Service will produce your CAS.
-You need to complete our online request form and allow up to two weeks for your CAS to be issued.
+Please read our guidance note and then contact us to request your CAS.

 Doctorate Extension Scheme

-PhD candidates wishing to apply for the Doctorate Extension Scheme (DES) should complete our DES intention to apply form up to three months before they are due to submit their final thesis.
-Please complete the form and return it by email to both the International Student Support Service and the Graduate School.
+PhD candidates wishing to apply for the Doctorate Extension Scheme (DES) should contact us three months before they are due to submit their final thesis.